saint-lascivious/pihole_munin_/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have NOT commented my code, even in hard-to-understand areas, my logic is clear enough to not require comments
 - [ ] I have made corresponding changes to the documentation where required
-- [ ] My changes generate no shellcheck warnings
+- [ ] My changes generate no shellcheck warnings, with no ignore directives
 - [ ] I have performed tests that prove my fix is effective or that my feature works